httpwg/http-extensions/draft-ietf-httpbis-early-hints.md

 An intermediary MAY drop the informational response.
 It MAY send HTTP/2 ([RFC7540]) push responses using the information found in the informational response.

-# Interoperatibility Issues
+# Security Considerations

 Clients may have issues handling Early Hints, since informational response is rarely used for requests not including an Expect header ([RFC7231], section 5.1.1).
-Therefore, it is desirable to negotiate the capability to use the status code.

-# Security Considerations

-TBD
+An HTTP/1.1 client that mishandles the informational response as a final response is likely to consider all the responses to the succeeding requests sent over the same connection to be part of the final response.
+Such behavior may constitute a cross-origin information disclosure vulnerability in case the client multiplexes requests to different origins onto a single persistent connection.

+Therefore, a server might refrain from sending Early Hints over HTTP/1.1 unless when the client is known to handle informational responses correctly.

+HTTP/2 clients are less likely to suffer from incorrect framing since handling of the response headers does not affect how the end of the response body is determined.

 # IANA Considerations